omohikane/csv2excelpy/README.md

 ## Installation

-when you have nod installed pandas or openpyxl, install here.
+when you have not installed pandas and openpyxl, install here.
 `pip install pandas openpyxl`

 ## Usage